CloudVPS/openpanel-buildbot-config/readme.txt

 compiling it, packaging it and presenting feedback for the developers.

-The goal is to provide a continuous integration platform for developers to increase developmentspeed and code quality.
+The goal is to provide a continuous integration platform for developers to increase the speed of development and quality of code.

 The order of the document is as follows:

 * Design Overview
+* Installation
-* Installation and Configuration
+* Configuration
 * Daily Usage
 * Manipulation